Banderi/GDNativeExample/README.md

 ## GDNativeExample
 This is the official [GDNative C example project](https://docs.godotengine.org/en/3.3/tutorials/plugins/gdnative/gdnative-c-example.html) (headers for Godot v3.3.stable), made to work as a CLion-compatible (CMakeLists.txt) project.
 It compiles and runs successfully under Windows.

+***This does NOT work with the [C++ version of GDNative](https://docs.godotengine.org/en/3.3/tutorials/plugins/gdnative/gdnative-cpp-example.html), which requires SCons to generate the CPP bindings.***

 The IDE can also be made to run the game directly on debug by setting the following:
 - Executable to run: `[path to Godot executable]`
 - Working directory: `<.../GDNativeExample/project/>`